gxf1212/notes/techniques/Specific-Software-Usage.md

 - When you copy the text out of Excel, it adds double quotes to preserve the linebreak character.

+- Change the default language in LibreOffice for the whole document Choose Tools > Options.
+Go to Language Settings > Languages.
+Under Default languages for documents, select the document language for all newly created documents.

 ### MS PPT

 - [PPT中如何将多个图形等距分布](https://jingyan.baidu.com/article/fec7a1e5c51b1d1190b4e7ca.html)